noodlewerk/NWPusher/README.md

 - A device token is unique to both the device, the developer's certificate, and to whether the app was built with a production or development (sandbox) certificate.
 Therefore make sure that the push certificate matches the app's provisioning profile exactly.
 This doesn't mean the tokens are always different; device tokens can be the same for different bundle identifiers.

-- There are two channels through which Apple responds to sent notifications: the notification connection and the feedback connection.
+- There are two channels through which Apple responds to pushed notifications: the notification connection and the feedback connection.
 Both operate asynchronously, so for example after the second push has been sent, we might get a response to the first push, saying it has an invalid payload.
 Use a new identifier for every notification so these responses can be linked to the right notification.

 If it fails to connect then check:

 - Are the cerificates and keys in order?
 Use the OpenSSL commands listed above to inspect the cerificate.
 See if there is one push certificate and key present.
 Also make sure you're online, try `ping www.apple.com`.

 - Is the certificate properly loaded?
-Try initializing an identity using `[NWSecTools identityWithPKCS12Data:data password:password identity:&identity]` or `[NWSecTools keychainIdentityWithCertificate:certificate identity:&identity]`.
-Make sure all return `kNWSuccess`.
+Try initializing an identity using `[NWSecTools identityWithPKCS12Data:data password:password error:&error]` or `[NWSecTools keychainIdentityWithCertificate:certificate error:&error]`.

 - Are you using the right identity?
 Use `[NWSecTools inspectIdentity:identity]` to inspect the identity instance.
 In general `NWSecTools` can be helpful for inspecting certificates, identities and the keychain.

 - Can you connect with the push servers?
-Try `[pusher connectWithIdentity:identity]` or `[pusher connectWithPKCS12Data:pkcs12 password:password]`, it should return `kNWSuccess`.
+Try `[NWPusher connectWithIdentity:identity error:&error]` or `[NWPusher connectWithPKCS12Data:pkcs12 password:password error:&error]`.

 If nothing is delivered to the device then check: